lucascompython/CritBot/README.md

 ## Known "bugs"

-- URGENT - Probably on commands that more time to execute, if another command is invoked while the other is executing the translations might get mixed up.
+- URGENT - Probably on commands that take more time to execute, if another command is invoked while the other is executing the translations might get mixed up.
 Probably will need to inplement a sort of message queue linked to a guild's channel.
 - The interaction name, description, choices, etc. are set per user locale while everything else is set per guild language.

 ## Contributions